Mobing-ms/Mobing-ms/README.md

 HI THERE, I'M AKSHAY 👋
 ---------------------

 Welcome to my GitHub profile!
-I'm a passionate UI/UX design aspirant currently pursuing a B.Tech degree.
+I'm a passionate UI/UX design aspirant currently pursuing a B.Tech degree at Sree Chitra Thirunal College of Engineering and Technology.
 I’m excited about creating intuitive and aesthetically pleasing user experiences and constantly learning and evolving in the field of design.

 🚀 ABOUT ME
    ---------